Getting Started with API Extensions

 5. Click Assets.

-6. Expand the folders to view the uploaded files, which should match the assets on your local machine.
+6. Expand the folders to view the uploaded files, which should match the assets.

 File structure with an example before action highlighted